Ritesh-Yadav/Ritesh-Yadav.github.io/_posts/2018-05-19-Tools-Tips-Code-Snippets.md

 [Cmder](https://github.com/cmderdev/cmder) is a software package created out of pure frustration over absence of usable console emulator on Windows.
 It is based on ConEmu with major config overhaul, comes with a Monokai color scheme, amazing clink (further enhanced by clink-completions) and a custom prompt layout.

+### Disk Inventory X

+[Disk Inventory X](http://www.derlien.com/) is a disk usage utility for Mac OS X 10.3 (and later).
+It shows the sizes of files and folders in a special graphical way called treemaps.

 ### Epic Browser